 Canisius students may study at the following schools under the auspices of articulation agreements that have been approved by Canisius College and the host university abroad, among others:

 - University of Dortmund in Germany

 - University of Oviedo or the Universidad Pontificia Comillas in Spain

 - London Metropolitan University in the United Kingdom

-New programs have recently been established at Florence, Rome, and Sicily in Italy.
+In addition, students may consider programs in Berlin, Florence, Lima, Rome, Porto Alegre or Rio de Janeiro, as well as summer programs in Costa Rica and Cuba.
 Students may study at an accredited university abroad other than those listed above.
-Students doing this have recently studied at universities in Australia, Costa Rica, Egypt, New Zealand and Poland, Senegal, and the Ukraine.
+Students doing this have recently studied at universities in Australia, Costa Rica, Egypt, Poland, Senegal, and Ukraine.
 For more information, visit the Study Abroad website.

 Students who spend a semester abroad at a foreign university may count up to three courses as International Relations major electives as long as these courses have been pre-approved by the director of the International Relations Program.
 Students who spend a year studying at a foreign university may be able to count more than three courses as International Relations major electives, but this will require special permission from the director of the International Relations Program.
 As a general rule, students must complete the International Relations Core of eight courses at Canisius College.
 Exceptions to this rule must be approved by the International Relations Program Advisory Council.